Getting Started: Landscapes

 Draw and dropdown options under the 'create new' tab let you generate a landscape from within map studio.

-Once you click Create a message appears at the top of the Landscape Tools box to confirm your landscape is being created.
+Once you click Create a message appears at the top of the Landscape Tools widget Landscape Tools widget to confirm your landscape is being created.
 It may take a few minutes to generate your landscape.
-You may check its status by refreshing the Layer List in Map Studio.
+You may check its status by going to the "Add to Map" tab of the Landscape Tools widget Landscape Tools widget and using the Refresh button.
+Once complete, check the box next to the landscape to add it to the Layer List widget Layer List widget.

 confirmation message that a landsape file is in the process of being downloaded